-(d) Related Party Transactions
+(e) Related Party Transactions

-Any related party transaction and conflict of interest situation that may arise within the Company or the Group including any transaction, procedure or course of conduct that arises questions of management integrity;
+Any related party transaction and conflict of interest situation that may arise within the Company or the Group including any transaction, procedure or course of conduct that arises questions of management integrity.

-- 3. To report on any matter reported by it to the Board which has not been satisfactorily resolved resulting in a breach of the Listing Requirements to Bursa Securities; - 4.
-To prepare the AC Report for inclusion in the Company's Annual Report; - 5.
-To review the following for publication in the Company's Annual Report: - the disclosure statement of the state of internal control system and risk management of the Company and of the Group; and - ii.
+- 3. To report on any matter reported by it to the Board which has not been satisfactorily resolved resulting in a breach of the MMLR to Bursa Securities. - 4.
+To prepare the AC Report for inclusion in the Company's Annual Report. - 5.
+To review the following for publication in the Company's Annual Report: - Statement on Risk Management and Internal Control; and - ii.
 Circular to Shareholders on Recurrent Related Party Transactions. - 6.
 To undertake any other such functions as may be agreed to by the AC and the Board.

-F. RIGHTS AND AUTHORITY
+G. RIGHTS AND AUTHORITY